Help me keep food on the table and this website going. Buy some of my stuff! Thanks! :)

 The following advice came from Ken Grubb of Miami, Florida: "I'm given to understand that many PA Sheriffs are using the Pennsylvania Instant Check System for issuing CCWs.
 It would probably be a good idea, regardless of the county to which one is applying, to call and find out: 1) if they use the Pennsylvania Instant Check System, 2) has it been up and running in recent weeks, and 3) if it's down, is a second trip required."

 Note that Pennsylvania state law regarding firearms requires that a permit be denied to an applicant who lacks a CCW permit from his or her home state unless the applicant's home state doesn't have a CCW permit system.
-For example, a resident of Illinois could get a Pennsylvania CCW permit since Illinois doesn't have a CCW permit system, but a resident of New Jersey is out-of-luck since New Jersey does have a CCW permit system (as a rule, New Jersey only issues CCW permits to the well-connected).
+For example, a resident of Vermont could get a Pennsylvania CCW permit since Vermont doesn't have a CCW permit system, but a resident of New Jersey is out-of-luck since New Jersey does have a CCW permit system (as a rule, New Jersey only issues CCW permits to the well-connected).
 Some Sheriffs, however, still require home-state permits, period.

 I've received queries about exactly where a person can and cannot carry a firearm in Pennsylvania.
 There is a book available which should help answer those questions.